Corryong's 150 Year Timeline

 The first business building erected in the business precinct was Charlie Jephcott’s Saddlery Shop.
 This was prior to the town blocks being officially surveyed.

 Charlie Jephcott bought the old slab school on Hunter’s Plain after the school was vacated.
-Worked in it for a short while then removed it to the site of Mathew Cooper’s Real Estate business.
+Charlie worked in it for a short while then removed it to the site of Mathew Cooper’s Real Estate business.

 1882